wahinguyen/tool-get-dependencies-npm-package/README.md

 # This tool get list dependencies of npm package you want through the url

-## Default package is 'express'. clone and custome another package npm you want
+## Default package is 'express', clone and custom another package npm you want.

 ## Project setup
 ```